Branded Simulation: Enhancing Awareness and Boosting Educational Outcomes

 What’s the Connection Between Familiarity and Product Preference?

-There’s a well-established link between repeat encounters and heightened trust.
+There’s a well-established link between repeat encounters and heightened trust, stretching back as far as 1968.

-The ‘mere exposure effect’, as identified by Zajonc (1968) demonstrates that repeated encounters with a neutral stimulus (even something as unusual as an anonymous student concealed in a large black bag!) tend to increase trust and positive association over time.
+In that year, work by Robert Zajonc identified the ‘mere exposure effect’.
+This is the principle that repeated encounters with a neutral stimulus (even something as unusual as an anonymous student sitting in a large black bag!) tend to increase trust and positive association over time.

 DISCOVER THE RESEARCH-BACKED LEARNING BENEFITS OF SIMULATED RESOURCES | 'How Immersify’s Simulation-Based Learning Transformed UCLA Dental Students Into Trusted Prescribers'